7zeb/betavault/README.md

-# BetaVault
+# BetaVault Beta

-ℹ️ More information will be added to the README in the future! ℹ️

-This project aims to provide an alternative to the infamous BetaArchive, without the need for download access.

-Contributors:

-- Viradex
-- XenonWindows (aka MSNeptuned, Threshold, Vistawave, and Windev)
-- 7Zeb
+## This project has been depreacated
+## Go to https://github.com/BetaVault/BetaVault.github.io for the new project

+This project has ended support

+## Why?
+Because now there is a new one that is much better.